-Want to watch 'The Hive' on your TV or mobile device at home?
-Finding a streaming service to buy, rent, download, or watch the Peter Manus-directed movie via subscription can be tricky, so we here at Moviefone want to help you out.
+Ready to press play on 'The Hive' on any device you have handy?
+Hunting down a streaming service to buy, rent, download, or view the Peter Manus-directed movie via subscription can be confusing, so we here at Moviefone want to do the work for you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Hive' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'The Hive' right now, here are some particulars about the Thai Occidental Productions horror flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Hive' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'The Hive' right now, here are some particulars about the Thai Occidental Productions horror flick.

-Want to know what the movie's about?
+Curious about the story behind it?
 Here's the plot: "When ants, displaying never-before-seen behavior, seize an island, the controversial Thorax Team is called in to stop the massive threat, only to discover that the ants are controlled by something beyond this world."

 Watch 'The Hive' Online